PietroMenchetti/LeafletUI/README.md

 # LeafletUI

 run a server in the folder go to localhost
-"http-server -c-1"